Touring Israel

 how to plan a tour to israel

-DOCUMENTS FOR A TRIP TO ISRAEL
+DOCUMENTS FOR TOURING ISRAEL

 documents for a trip in israel

 The first thing to start with is to study the list of documents required to enter Israel.
+The State of Israel's embassies in Moscow and Washington advised Russian, British, and American nationals traveling across the Israeli border to bring the following bundle of documents.

 1. Passport valid for at least six months from the date of entry.